 - Expect treated areas to be tender for the next few days.
-The procedure area may be red, swollen or have a discharge of lymph (clear fluid) and blood for at least 12 hours post procedure.
-Gently dab off excess lymph from the procedure area with a clean tissue and clean cold water.
+The procedure area may be red, swollen, or have a discharge of lymph (clear fluid) and blood for at least 12 hours post-procedure.
+Gently dab off excess lymph from the procedure area with clean tissue and clean cold water.
 Remember that you should wipe off the lymph to avoid getting a thick crust.
 You may alternate between ice and hot packs to relieve swelling.

 - Tissue heals at different levels, some people heal within 5-7 days; some may take 10 or more to heal.

 - Do not touch the healing pigmented area with your fingers.
-Touching the treated area with your fingers, unclean cotton swabs, old products or other, may result in infection.
+Touching the treated area with your fingers, unclean cotton swabs, old products, or others, may result in infection.
 If you need to touch the area – use a clean cotton swab!

 - DO NOT RUB, SCRATCH OR PICK YOUR LIPS; pigment may be removed along with crusting tissue.
 Let any scabbing or dry skin naturally exfoliate off.
 Picking can cause scarring.

-- Keep lips moisturized post procedure.
+- Keep lips moisturized post-procedure.
 Use A&D ointment only if the treated area feels very tight.
-Do not use too much of A&D ointment; overuse of your healing product will not let the area heal properly; apply a very thin layer to prevent the treated area from drying.
-(Neosporin for 2 Days & Aquaphor for 8 Days)
+Do not use too much healing ointment; overuse of your healing product will not let the area heal properly; apply a very thin layer to prevent the treated area from drying.

 - Before bathing, gently apply a light coating of A&D ointment on the treated area using a clean cotton swab.
 Continue this regime until the procedure area has completely healed.

 - No sauna, Jacuzzi, steam, exercise, hot yoga, swimming in chlorine pools or in the ocean for 7-10 days (until the area is completely healed) after the procedure and after all color refreshers.